- How is prostate cancer treated?

 - Before radiation to try to shrink the cancer and make treatment more effective.

 LHRH analogs (luteinizing hormone-releasing analogs): These drugs lower testosterone levels just as well as orchiectomy.
 LHRH analogs (also called LHRH agonists) are given as shots or as small pellets of medicine put under the skin.
 Depending on the drug used, they are given anywhere from once a month to once a year.
-Even though this treatment costs more and means more doctor visits, most men choose this method over surgery to remove the testicles.
-These drugs allow the testicles to remain in place, but the testicles will shrink over time, and they may even become too small to feel.
+Although the testicles remain in place, they will shrink over time.
+They may even become too small to feel.

 When LHRH analogs are the first given, the testosterone level goes up briefly before going down to low levels.
 This is called "flare."
 Men whose cancer has spread to the bones may have bone pain during this flare.
 To reduce flare, drugs called anti-androgens can be given for a few weeks before starting treatment with LHRH analogs.

-Abiraterone (Zytiga®): Drugs such as LHRH agonists can stop the testicles from making androgens, but other cells in the body, including prostate cancer cells themselves, can still make small amounts, which may fuel cancer growth.
-Abiraterone blocks an enzyme that helps stop these cells from making certain hormones, including androgens.
+Abiraterone (Zytiga®): Even when the testicles aren’t making androgens, other cells in the body can still make small amounts of male hormones.
+Abiraterone helps block these cells from making certain hormones, including androgens.

-This drug is taken as a pill every day.
-Since this drug doesn’t stop the testicles from making testosterone, men who haven’t had their testicles removed need to stay on LHRH agonist treatment.
-Because abiraterone lowers the level of certain other hormones in the body, prednisone (a cortisone-like drug) needs to be taken as well during treatment.
+This drug comes in pill form.
+Since this drug doesn’t stop the testicles from making testosterone, men who haven’t had their testicles removed need to stay on LHRH agonist (or antagonist) treatment.
+Abiraterone also lowers the level of certain other hormones in the body, so prednisone (a cortisone-like drug) needs to be taken during treatment.

 Orchiectomy, LHRH analogs, and LHRH antagonists can all cause side effects because of changes in the levels of hormones.
 These side effects can include: